Queen of My Heart: Background

 The song was written by John McLaughlin, Wayne Hector, Steve Robson and Steve Mac and was produced by Mac.
 It was composed in the traditional verse–chorus form in B major, with Brian McFadden's, Shane Filan's, and Mark Feehily's vocals ranging from the chords of B_{3} to B♭_{5}.
-In an interview, Kian said that the song was about a person who wants to go back to their soulmate whom they have been away from for a long time.
+In an interview, Kian Egan said that the song was about a person who wants to go back to their soulmate whom they have been away from for a long time.

 During live performances, the song is sometimes introduced with a military-style drumbeat and features more prominent arrangements, including bagpipes, a choir, accordion, flute, and strings, lending it a richer, more cinematic texture.
-Following McFadden’s departure, Kian and Nicky assumed his vocal parts in subsequent renditions, maintaining the song’s signature harmonies.
+Following McFadden’s departure, Egan and Nicky Byrne assumed his vocal parts in subsequent renditions, maintaining the song’s signature harmonies.

 Music video

 The music video for "Queen of My Heart" was directed by Max & Dania.
-It features the members of Westlife in a castle with Filan and Kian Egan in one room, Feehily and Nicky Byrne in another room, and McFadden sitting on the stairs alone.
-During the video, Nicky shaves his hair, giving himself a buzz cut.
+It features the members of Westlife in a castle with Filan and Egan in one room, Feehily and Byrne in another room, and McFadden sitting on the stairs alone.
+During the video, Byrne shaves his hair, giving himself a buzz cut.
 Towards the end of the video, many fans appear and surround the band members.
 There are two alternate starts of the video: a first view of the castle, and another with rain and a lightning strike of the place.